Evan-Open-Source/nestjs-caver/README.md

     ) {}

     async method(): Promise<number> {
-        const client = this.caverService.getClient('eth'); // we are give name of client in config file return await client.eth.getChainId();
+        const client = this.caverService.getClient('klay'); // we are give name of client in config file return await client.klay.getChainId();
     }
 }
 ```